What if I do not pay enough tax?

 HMRC send notes with the P800 calculation to help you check it.
 Points to look out for are:

 HMRC might have used estimated figures on the calculation, but not made it clear that they are estimated.
-Compare all figures to your own records – for example, P60s and P45s from employers and pension payers, P11Ds, and bank and building society statements showing interest and tax deducted.
+Compare all figures to your own records – for example, P60s and P45s from employers and pension payers, P11Ds, and bank and building society statements showing interest paid.
 Pay particular attention to any amounts shown for taxable state benefits such as Jobseekers Allowance and Employment & Support Allowance, for example.

 HMRC sometimes also agree to tax small amounts of income you get ‘gross’, that is, without tax taken off, through your PAYE code, without you having to fill in a tax return each year.
 This might apply to rental income or some types of savings interest, for example.
 HMRC will probably have used an estimate of the income to work out your PAYE code for the year and may have used the same figure in the P800 calculation.
 Check the amount that HMRC have used is still correct and tell them if it needs changing or if it is no longer relevant, for example, if you have stopped getting that type of income.